 Below are some books that in some way or other relate to “innovation”.
-No particular order, we like all of them.
+No particular order in our reading list, we like all of them.

 This Might Get Me Fired

 Stories from the trenches of innovation.
 How to make innovation produce results, as opposed to just playing innovation theater.